-Info: The commands listed here are triggered by the content being sent to the mass storage emulated disk, and no feedback is provided in the case of either success or failure.
+Info: The content sent to the mass storage emulated disk triggers the commands listed here and provides no feedback in the case of either success or failure.

-4.1.4 Data Gateway Interface (DGI)
+3.1.4 Data Gateway Interface (DGI)

 Data Gateway Interface (DGI) is a USB interface for transporting raw and timestamped data between on-board debuggers and host computer-based visualization tools.
 MPLAB Data Visualizer is used on the host computer to display debug GPIO data.
 It is available as a plug-in for MPLAB® X IDE or a stand-alone application that can be used in parallel with MPLAB® X IDE.